About AudienceDB and EventDB

 How it works

-After AudienceDB and EventDB have been activated, you must enable both and select the attributes to be stored.
-For more information, see Enable AudienceDB and EventDB.
+After AudienceDB and EventDB have been enabled, you must select the attributes to be stored.
+For more information, see Configure AudienceDB and EventDB.

 Tables, views, and normalized views